The Train Job: Synopsis

 Captain Malcolm "Mal" Reynolds, Zoe and Jayne Cobb are in a bar.
-When a drunk patron named Lund celebrates the sixth anniversary of the Alliance's victory on Unification Day with a toast, Mal, a former Browncoat soldier, picks a fight.
-Zoe immediately backs him up, Jayne hesitates but reluctantly joins the fight.
-Greatly outnumbered, Mal radios his pilot, Wash, for help.
+When a drunk patron celebrates the sixth anniversary of the Alliance's victory on Unification Day with a toast, Mal, a former Browncoat soldier, picks a fight.
+Zoe immediately backs him up, and Jayne hesitates before reluctantly joining.
+Outnumbered, Mal radios his pilot, Wash, for help.
 Serenity rescues them, despite the ship not having any weapons.
 In the ship's infirmary, Dr. Simon Tam tends to his mentally disturbed teenage sister River.
 Another passenger, "Shepherd" (preacher) Book, tells Mal that Simon is brave to sacrifice his life of luxury to go on the run and protect his sister.

 On a "skyplex" (an orbiting space city), Mal, Zoe, and Jayne meet crime lord Adelei Niska and his hulking lieutenant, Crow, to arrange a job.
 Niska sadistically shows them the body of the last person who failed him.
-The job is to steal two crates from a moving train.
-Mal shows no interest in knowing the contents of the crates.
+The job is to steal two crates from a moving train, which Mal shows no interest in knowing the contents of.

-During the heist, Mal and Zoe must sneak past an entire squad of Alliance troops who are coincidentally on the train.
+During the heist, Mal and Zoe sneak past an entire squad of Alliance troops who are coincidentally on the train.
 They break into the locked train car and find the crates, while Serenity flies over the speeding train and lowers Jayne on a winch to collect the cargo.
 Meanwhile, a curious trooper sets off a booby trap that Zoe had set.
-Jayne is wounded, Mal knocks out the soldier before he can see what is happening.
-Jayne and the crates are hoisted onto the ship.
-Mal and Zoe covertly reenter the passenger car and pretend to be regular passengers.
+Jayne is wounded, and Mal knocks out the soldier before he can see what is happening.
+Jayne and the crates are hoisted onto the ship, whilst Mal and Zoe covertly reenter the passenger car and pretend to be regular passengers.